hyperspy/hyperspy/doc/user_guide/signal/indexing.rst

     array([0, 0, 0, 0, 0])

-Of course it is also possible to use the same syntax to index multidimensional data treating navigation axes using :py:attr:`~.api.signals.BaseSignal.inav` and signal axes using :py:attr:`~.api.signals.BaseSignal.isig`.
+Of course it is also possible to use the same syntax to index multidimensional data treating navigation axes using :attr:`~.api.signals.BaseSignal.inav` and signal axes using :attr:`~.api.signals.BaseSignal.isig`.

 .. code-block:: python